BLayers#

 Batched loss#

-The default Numpyro way to fit batched VI models is to use plate
+The default Numpyro way to fit batched VI models is to use plate, which confuses

 svi_result = svi_run_batched(